Division of Planning, Research and Forensics

 Planning and Policy Councils

-The Office of Planning also coordinates the Statewide and Regional Mental Health and Substance Abuse Services Planning and Policy Councils, which are established under T.C.A. §33-1-401 and T.C.A. §33-2-202 (mental health and developmental disability law).
-Title 33 of the Tennessee Code Annotated requires a structured planning process of council participation.
-These Councils include the participation of consumers, family members of consumers, providers, and advocates.
-Council participants advise TDMHSAS on the development of the Three-Year Plan, including a desirable array of prevention, early intervention, treatment services, and supports for individuals and their families.
-The Councils also assist the TDMHSAS in the annual assessment of need for mental health and substance abuse services.
-Furthermore, the Council advises the TDMHSAS of policy, formation of budget requests, and the development of and evaluation of services.
-Click here for more information and for the Planning and Policy Council meeting schedule.
+TDMHSAS's Office of Planning coordinates the Planning and Policy Council system which, established under T.C.A. §33-1-401 and T.C.A. §33-2-202 (AKA the mental health and developmental disability law) and expanded as the result of Department initiative, provides grassroots citizen participation in service delivery system planning.
+The Council structure must include the participation of consumers, family members of consumers, providers, and advocates.
+Council participants advise TDMHSAS on the development of the Department's Three-Year Plan, the federal Block Grant applications and reports, and a Joint Annual Report (developed jointly between the Department and the Statewide Council) for the benefit of the Governor and State Legislature.
+The Council system also fully participates in the annual assessment of need for mental health and substance abuse services.
+The Statewide Council advises the TDMHSAS regarding policy, budget requests, and the development of and evaluation of services.

 RMHI Board of Trustees